Bibliography for Tracing French Noble Families

 Tracing noble ancestors in France can be challenging.
 However, the researcher is blessed with a variety of published and manuscript resources to rely upon.
 In this partially annotated bibliography I list some of the more valuable books, articles, and indexes to manuscript collections available to the researcher.
 I also list some works that are less than accurate since you will probably encounter them sooner or later and you should be prepared for them.

 This web page originally appeared as a post on a CompuServ genealogy forum in April 1992.
-It was written as an addition to Michael K. Smith's "Bibliography for Research in British and Continental Royal and Noble Lineages and Heraldry" posted on the same forum as two files, ROYALB.TXT and ROYALJ.TXT.
-I added this information because his otherwise very detailed and valuable listing lacked crucial works for doing French noble research.
+It was written as an addition to Michael K. Smith's "Bibliography for Research in British and Continental Royal and Noble Lineages and Heraldry" posted on the same forum.
+I added this information because Smith's otherwise very detailed and valuable listing lacked crucial works for doing French noble research.
 This is not a comprehensive bibliography but only an update of my original CompuServ file.
 It reflects what I have learned over the intervening years by working on the Baillon and Le Neuf research projects.
-Basically, this represents my working bibliographic notes.
+Basically, this represents my working bibliographic notes based on what I have learned in researching the Baillons and Le Neufs.

 This bibliography only covers the nobility prior to the French Revolution and not during the Napoleonic Empire or the Restoration.
-These periods are beyond my expertise.
-I have included a few titles relating to the nobility of New France.
+These periods are beyond my expertise and interest.
+I have included items relating to the nobility of New France.

 Most of these works are in French.
 With a little effort, and brushing up on your High School French, you should be able to extract valuable information from these sources.
 You will find many of these books in public libraries with large genealogy collections or through the Family History Library.
-However, some of them you are more likely to find only at large university graduate libraries, often in storage.
+However, until recently, some of them were only found at large university graduate libraries, often in storage.

 When you suspect you have a French ancestor who was a noble you must launch a research project to verify your suspicions.
 You can not merely accept vague family traditions or the misleading use of prepositions in your surname.
 Contrary to popular belief, the use of "de," "de la," and "du" in a surname is NOT a not sign of nobility.
 Also, keep in mind that merely possessing a seigneurie, that is, a manor and landed estate, is also not proof of nobility as many wealthy commoners purchased seigneuries.
 However, if you find your ancestor consistently referred to in original documents as an écuyer (squire), chevalier (knight), or some other noble title, then you have an interesting clue well worth pursuing.